jon-fox/raspberry-mcp/README.md

 # Raspberry Pi MCP Server

-Control infrared devices via Raspberry Pi using the Model Context Protocol.
+A hardware smart hub using Raspberry Pi and the Model Context Protocol.
+Control infrared devices and sensors through natural language using Claude Desktop, ChatGPT, or custom agents.

-Mainly intended to be used with Claude or ChatGPT (when they finally make MCPs easier to use).
+Extensible architecture allows easy addition of new tools, resources, and prompts for testing and expansion.

 ## Prerequisites